 Although occupying an inconsequential part of New York State and not in the limelight, Saratoga has all facets to make a lasting impression.
 Walk down the streets, through the parks, mingle with the locals and eat at one of the cafes and you will unveil the hidden gems of the small city of Saratoga.
 Yes, New York City has everything that dreams are made of, but once in a while, options like Saratoga are humbling and bring out a whole new feeling.

 So, if you are down for experiencing something outside of city life, hop on over to Saratoga Springs.
 It’s the perfect spot for couples, friends, singles, and families alike and offers everyone a little something.
-Just remember, this little jewel packs a punch so after you’re gone, you will leave with a heart full of memories which will be etched in your mind forever.
+And if you ever get bored, there are a lot of things to do in Boston and New York and both are only short drive away.

 Finally, did you like this list of things to do in Saratoga Springs?
 Did you ever visit Saratoga?
 If no, did this article make you want to visit?
 What was your favorite thing about Saratoga?
 Let me know in the comments!